monikastrah/431-2020/classes/class10/README.md

 ## One Last Thing

 [What's so hard about histograms?](https://tinlizzie.org/histograms/) is an amazing interactive essay by Aran Lunzer and Amelia McNamara.
-We'll spend a few minutes taking a look.